 Here’s what’s new in Austria this season…

-Here are some of the new activities available this season in the Swiss Alps;
+Here are some of the new activities available this new ski season in the Swiss Alps;

 Sustainable Skiing Updates

 Those of us who love nothing more than hitting the slopes will be well aware of the importance of combating climate change.
 Luckily, for those who want to boost their sustainability, there are a few exciting updates;

 - Saas Fee has recently installed 250 wood-fired furnaces fitted with particle filters to make this the first ‘dust-free’ community in the Alps

 - Zermatt has been busy repurposing waste plastic to resurface roads

 - French resorts have set a roadmap for achieving carbon neutrality by 2037